School shootings in the US: Fast facts

 By Alex Matthews, Amy O’Kruk and Annette Choi, CNN

-(CNN) — There have been at least 69 school shootings in the United States so far this year, as of October 28.
-Nineteen were on college campuses, and 50 were on K-12 school grounds.
-The incidents left 34 people dead and at least 86 other victims injured, according to CNN’s analysis of events reported by the Gun Violence Archive, Education Week and Everytown for Gun Safety.
+(CNN) — There have been at least 76 school shootings in the United States so far this year, as of November 11.
+Twenty-four were on college campuses, and 52 were on K-12 school grounds.
+The incidents left 36 people dead and at least 103 other victims injured, according to CNN’s analysis of events reported by the Gun Violence Archive, Education Week and Everytown for Gun Safety.

 CNN cross checks these reports of school shootings against school and police accounts and media reports.
 All incidents of gun violence are included if they occurred on school property, from kindergartens through colleges/universities, and at least one person was shot, not including the shooter.
 School property includes but is not limited to, buildings, fields, parking lots, stadiums and buses.
 Accidental discharges of firearms are included, as long as at least one person is shot, but not if the sole shooter is law enforcement or school security.